Frequently Asked Questions

 Q: Is the Church in the United Nations?

-Q: How is the United Roman-Ruthenian Church the temporal successor of St. Peter the Apostle?
+Q: Is the United Roman-Ruthenian Church the temporal successor of St. Peter the Apostle?
+What about other Apostles?

 Q: Are you a canonical Orthodox and Catholic Church?